geheur/LeaderKey/README.md

 ## Binding Scopes:

-You can create class-specific and spec-specific binds, using variants of the above commands.
+You can create class-specific and spec-specific binds for your current class or spec, using variants of the above commands.
 Class binds: `/lkclmap`, `/lkclunmap`, `/lkclname`.
 Spec binds: `/lksmap`, `/lksunmap`, `/lksname`.

 ## Other notes:

-You can cancel a sequence in progress with ESCAPE.
+You can cancel a sequence in progress with `ESCAPE`.

 You can't disable the chat spam.
 Sorry!
 Will add some nice UI later on, I hope.